hbctraining/Intro-to-shell-flipped/lessons/08_HPC_intro_and_terms.md

 * Does the processor speed really matter?
 Maybe I'll get the fastest one in my budget.
 * How much memory do I need?

-A lot of you probably only think about these things when you buy a new computer, but not everyday.
+A lot of you probably only think about these things when you buy a new computer, but not every day.
 When using the cluster thinking about some of these computer components is essential to make sure you are using cluster resources effectively.
 In this lesson we will review some of these components and introduce you to some associated jargon.

 ### CPU or Central Processing Unit
 This is the component that processes everything you do on your computer.
 On my Macbook, the specs associated with this component are: